 It is incumbent for every faculty member to independently evaluate the OER they choose to use for their courses no matter if the material is already peer-reviewed.

-Create your own OERs
+Create your own OER

 There are several pathways for faculty to create their own OER.
 In Georgia, Affordable Learning Georgia offers grants to faculty either creating their own OER or transforming their existing courses to low/no cost using freely available or library materials.
 It has multiple rounds of grant proposals throughout the year.

 The Georgia Tech Library recommends that faculty take care to determine the licensing and copyright of any materials they reuse in transforming their courses.
-Please contact Bing Wang if you have any questions.

 - While not open, Canvas has reusable modules and content which are available to Georgia Tech faculty.
 Consider making your own content shareable on Canvas.

 - OpenStax has its own platform for creating OER, which is OpenStax CNX.